 Luckily, you can find several details on items and tags to know if you’re buying a boutique bag or an outlet bag.

-On Kate Spade outlet-store bags and wallets, the spade logo is a square with a hollowed-out spade in the middle or a stamped spade.
+- On Kate Spade outlet-store bags and wallets, there are a few different logos like a square with a hollowed-out spade in the middle or a stamped spade.
 On legit boutique Kate Spade bags and wallets, the spade logo is attached hardware with just the shape of the spade, no bordering square.

 3. Three squares on Gap tags indicate Gap outlet store items.

-Like Banana Republic, everything at Gap outlets are made for them and never featured in the retail Gap line.
+Like Banana Republic, everything at Gap outlets is made for them and never featured in the retail Gap line.

 These lower-end pieces are easy to spot since they have three squares underneath the brand name on the label.
 Real Gap items don’t have these squares!
 Learn more Gap secrets from a seasoned employee.